havelessbemore/cvm-lib/SECURITY.md

 # Security Policy

-We strive to keep Munkres secure for everyone.
+We strive to keep CVM secure for everyone.
 We welcome your help in disclosing vulnerabilities responsibly.

 ## Supported Versions